FREQUENTLY ASKED QUESTIONS

 My tastes vary quite a bit and lie inside and outside metal, depending on my mood.
 Naturally there are things I really cannot stomach (outside and inside metal)...

 Favorite bands?
-I guess that totally depends on my mood of the day!
+That too depends on my mood of the day!

-What do you think of the black metal scene in the Netherlands and beyond?
+What's your personal opinion on the Dutch black metal scene?
+And on the global scene?
 The answer is basically the same as the one mentioned above.
-Every scene has its rare gems, a group of good bands, and a shitload of things that disappear underneath one's personal tolerance levels!
+Every scene has its rare gems, a group of good bands, and a shitload of things that disappear underneath one's personal tolerance levels or are at best average or generic!
 Still, the Dutch scene is quite diverse and has lots of sounds different from the mainstream of black metal...
 And that's a positive thing!

 Worldwide, the scene is largely overcrowded with bands, and that weakens the scene at its core!
-It's a huge shame, but it's reality...
+And the reach of the internet is not helping!
+It's a huge shame, but it's reality.
+If things go well, you will read my thoughts on black metal as a whole in my follow-up book Black Metal Is Dead!
+Long Live Black Metal!.

 I see you've included death metal bands like Asphyx and Centurian.
 Why have you not put in other death metal bands?
 I know the death metal output of the Netherlands was pretty big in the late 1980s and early 1990s (up until the boom of the black metal scene, I guess).
 The Dutch death metal scene has given us some really great bands and classic releases.